isralduke/thatbook/21-ecclesiastes.md

 > the battle is not always won by the strongest;
 > prosperity does not always belong to those who are the wisest,
 > wealth does not always belong to those who are the most discerning,
-> nor does success always come to those with the most knowledge—
+> nor does success always come to those with the most knowledge —
 > for time and chance may overcome them all.
 > <a name="9:12">9:12</a> Surely, no one knows his appointed time!
-> Like fish that are caught in a deadly net, and like birds that are caught in a snare—
+> Like fish that are caught in a deadly net, and like birds that are caught in a snare —
 > just like them, all people are ensnared at an unfortunate time that falls upon them suddenly.

 ### Most People Are Not Receptive to Wise Counsel